pbs-assess/gfplot/CONTRIBUTING.md

 which will (re)build and install the package.

-When working on the package (e.g. editing functions) use
+When working on the package (e.g. editing functions) use:

 ```r